- Can the Mexican Government confiscate my land?

-It depends, if you want to acquire for residence purposes you need to acquire with a bank trust.
-If you want to acquire for commercial purposes you can acquire via Mexican Corporation with certain procedures and requirements.
-If you want to acquire for other purposes other than residential, you can acquire via Mexican Corporation with certain requirements and procedures.
+Yes, a Mexican Foreigner must purchase property within the restricted zone either with a Bank Trust or under a Mexican Corporation.
+If you want to acquire for residence purposes you need to acquire with a bank trust.
+If you want to acquire for purposes other than residential, you can acquire via Mexican Corporation with certain requirements and procedures.

-Is the tourist visa that is obtained when first entering into Mexico.
-These can continually be renewed by simply leaving Mexico within the allotted six month period, and then reentering.
+IA Tourist Visa, is the visa that is obtained when first entering into Mexico.
+These can continually be renewed by simply leaving Mexico within the allotted 180 day period, and then reentering.

 Is a document for a person who wants to live at least part time in Mexico, but does not necessarily intend to make this their permanent home.
-To be granted and FM-3 status, you must prove you have sufficient resources to be financially independent, or meet certain requirements to be able to work or own a business in Mexico.
-FM-3 "Rentista" status is available to anyone with a monthly income (from investments, social security or other retirement) of less than $1,000 USD plus under $500 USD for each dependent.
+To be granted a Temporary Resident Visa status, you must prove you have sufficient resources to be financially independent, or meet certain requirements to be able to work or own a business in Mexico.
+Temporary Resident Visa "Rentista" status is available to anyone with a monthly income (from investments, social security or other retirement) more than $1,000 USD plus around another $500 USD for each dependent.
 If one owns property in Mexico, the amount of income required is reduced by nearly one-half.

-Is a document for a person who intends to permanently reside in Mexico, with qualifications only slightly more stringent than FM-3 status.
-After five years of successfully meeting the requirements of FM-2 (including restricted time out of Mexico), one may apply for "Inmigrado" status, which allows you to enjoy most of the rights and privileges of Mexican citizen, the primary exception being the right to vote.
+Is a document for a person who intends to permanently reside in Mexico, with qualifications only slightly more stringent than temporary resident status.
+After four years of successfully meeting the requirements of Temporary Resident Visa (including restricted time out of Mexico), one may apply for "Inmigrado" status, which allows you to enjoy most of the rights and privileges of Mexican citizen, the primary exception being the right to vote.
 Inmigrado status does not require you give up your native citizenship, but holders may freely work and remain in Mexico without annual renewals of immigration paper.

 The Trust is a legal substitute for fee simple ownership, but in many cases, the Trustee is the legal holder of the property.
 As Beneficiary, you have the right to sell your property without restriction.
 You may also transfer your rights to a third party or pass it on to named heirs.

-Yes, laws pased in 1973 and 1993 have made it possible for foreigners, foreign firms, and Mexican firms with foreign participation to acquire interests in coastal real estate through a bank trust.
+Yes, laws passed in 1973 and 1993 have made it possible for foreigners, foreign firms, and Mexican firms with foreign participation to acquire interests in coastal real estate through a bank trust.